isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 It's asking to return a reference to a destroyed temporary object.
 A `&&` is a magnet for temporary objects.

+##### Example

+A returned rvalue reference goes out of scope at the end of the full expression to which it is returned:

+    auto&& x = max(0,1);    // OK, so far
+    foo(x);                 // Unfefined behavior

+This kind of use is a frequent source of bugs, often incorrectly reported as a compiler bug.
+An implementer of a function should avoid setting such traps for users.

+The [lifetipe safety profile](#SS-lifetime) will (when completely implemented) catch such problems

+##### Example

-This is fine when the reference to the temporary is being passed "downward" to a callee, because the temporary is guaranteed to outlive the function call (see [F.18](#Rf-consume) and [F.19](#Rf-forward)).
+Returning an rvalue reference is fine when the reference to the temporary is being passed "downward" to a callee;
+then, the temporary is guaranteed to outlive the function call (see [F.18](#Rf-consume) and [F.19](#Rf-forward)).
 However, it's not fine when passing such a reference "upward" to a larger caller scope.
-See also ???.

 For passthrough functions that pass in parameters (by ordinary reference or by perfect forwarding) and want to return values, use simple `auto` return type deduction (not `auto&&`).

-##### Example, bad

-If `F` returns by value, this function returns a reference to a temporary.
+Assume that `F` returns by value:

     template<class F>
     auto&& wrapper(F f)
     {
         log_call(typeid(f)); // or whatever instrumentation
-        return f();
+        return f();          // BAD: eturns a reference to a temporary }
-    }

-##### Example, good

 Better: